villegmb/ONT_Illumina_transcriptome_assembly-annotation/README.md

 		> update_blastdb.pl --decompress nr

 It checks all the files and updates them.
 However, while I was running this code, it stopped several times.
 So, I recommend running it repeatedly until you can see all the decompressed files in the folder.
 To date (February 2024), you should see up to 83 sets of files.
 These files are already formatted as a database, so you can skip the "makeblatdb" step you did for the other two databases.
+Just ensure you run the blast in the same folder where you stored the databases.

 Now we can run Blastp: